 An example of a hardware wallet is Trezor.

 - Software Wallet: Software wallets are online wallets that are connected to the internet.
-They are majorly the exchange platforms you use in exchanging your cryptocurrencies.
+They are mainly the exchange platforms you use in exchanging your cryptocurrencies.
 By choosing a crypto exchange or platform to conduct transactions on the crypto market, you are basically signing up for a cryptocurrency wallet of that platform.

 A major discussion that cannot be sidelined when dealing with cryptocurrency is VOLATILITY.
 It is defined ordinarily as the quality or state of being likely to change suddenly